 - Limited control.
 The vendor’s plans for the future may not always align with your own.

-All the pros and cons considered, in comparison with custom solutions, ready-made products can be quite cheaper, accessible in terms of the necessary assets implementation, and less resource-demanding as a whole, yet it would be difficult to find something really unique without giving it one’s authentic corporate or private business input.
+All the pros and cons considered, in comparison with custom solutions, ready-made products can be quite cheaper, accessible in terms of the implementation of the necessary asset, and less resource-demanding as a whole, yet it would be difficult to find something really unique without giving it one’s authentic corporate or private business input.

 Bespoke software examples